Sivir Akshan Demacia Deck Guide

 Sivir is not only a strong aggressive midrange unit but also a powerful finisher once she levels.
 The board-wide Quick Attack and Spellshield keywords will force our opponent to sacrifice their board to survive, putting them very far behind and giving us a great opportunity to cast a Golden Aegis.

 The Absolver combines especially well with Sivir.
-Spellshield unit is a great target for a big stat buff and the Overwhelm keyword, and level 2 Sivir will also share her keywords with our whole board.
+The Spellshield makes her a great target for a big stat buff and the Overwhelm keyword, and, at level 2, Sivir will also share her keywords with our whole board.
 For the same reason, Vekauran Bruiser’s Lucky Finds are very strong on Sivir as well.

 Techs and Options